Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 - Reduces the number of changes to make one widget looks different.

 Cons:
-- Increases code duplication in realization and tests.
+- Increases code duplication in implementation and tests.
 - Increases the amount of code.

 Another way is to create a single configurable high-level widget for displaying these metrics.
 Let's consider the pros & cons of this approach: